Alonso reaches 30 homers, 100 RBIs as Mets top Phillies 7-2

 The homer gave him 102 RBIs and Alonso joined David Wright as the only Mets with multiple 100-RBI seasons within their first four years in the league.

+“You look up there and see 100 next to his name in the middle of August, it’s impressive,” Mets manager Buck Showalter said.

-Alonso just might get to 40 homer this season at this rate.
+Alonso just might get to 40 homers this season at this rate.
+He might have if he could face Nola a few more times.
+Alsonso has five career home runs against Nola.
+No other major leaguer has more than three against the veteran.

 Alonso could at least chase down Phillies slugger Kyle Schwarber for the NL lead.
-Schwarber, who leads the league with 34 homers, had been reduced to two pinch-hit appearances since he strained his right calf last week.
+Schwarber, who has 34 homers, had been reduced to two pinch-hit appearances since he strained his right calf last week.
 Schwarber was back in his leadoff spot and did rip a two-RBI single to right in the fifth.

+“We’ve just got to try and find a way to win a baseball game,” Schwarber said.

-The Phillies left two runners stranded in the fourth and fifth innings against Chris Bassitt (11-7).
+The Phillies left nine runners stranded and mustered little offense against Chris Bassitt (11-7).
 Bassitt, who had not allowed an earned run over his last 24 innings, gave up seven hits and threw 104 pitches in six innings.

+Bassitt did enough to get help the Mets put the Atlanta disappointment behind them.

+“We respect the Braves,” he said, “but we can’t really worry about what they’re doing.”

 Marte made it 5-0 in the fifth on a mad dash toward home on the back end of a double steal and Brett Baty, who homered against Atlanta in his first major league at-bat, added a two-run single in the seventh for a 7-2 lead.